|I have an update about Special Order Models - it is no longer a thing.

 - Poltergeist - When an enemy model misses this model with an attack, immediately after the attack is resolved you can choose to push the enemy model d3" directly away from this model.

-- Bond [Scaverous] - If Erebus begins the game in Scaverous's battlegroup, it is bonded to them.
-Erebus is not considered to be bonded while under your opponent's control.
-While Erebus is bonded to Scaverous and in their control range, when Erebus destroys a living enemy model Scaverous gains the destroyed model's soul token..
+- Bond [Scaverous] - If this model begins the game in Scaverous's battlegroup, it is bonded to him/her/them.
+This model is not considered to be bonded while under your opponent's control.
+While this model is bonded to Scaverous and in their control range, when Erebus destroys a living enemy model Scaverous gains the destroyed model's soul token..

 - Death Claw (x2) - 1" reach, P+S 16 melee attacks